mynk-tmr/notes/ReactJS/Beginner.md

 ## Hooks

-_Hooks_ are special functions that are only available while React is [rendering](https://react.dev/learn/render-and-commit#step-1-trigger-a-render).
+_Hooks_ are special functions available while [rendering](https://react.dev/learn/render-and-commit#step-1-trigger-a-render).
 They let you “hook into” different React features.

 Rules
-1. Hooks can only be called from the top level of a functional component.
+1. call from top level of a functional component.
-2. Hooks can’t be called from inside loops or conditions.
+2. not inside loops or conditions.

 #### useState
 - to construct a state
 	- a[0] -> current state value
 	- a[1] -> setter function to update state & trigger re-rendering
 - when state changes, component is *destroyed* & recreated with **latest** value sent to `setter`
+- state is updated *later* on **next** component render.
+Multiple updates are combined in 1.

 ## Errors

-- infinte rendering -> `setter` is called unconditionally
+- *infinte rendering* -> `setter` is called unconditionally
-- got object, not function -> missing prop destructuring
+- *got object, not function* -> missing prop destructuring
 -